-Writer/director Miles Murphy, writer Brian Challis, inspired by the book `The Big Huey’ by Greg Newbold
+Inspired by the book `The Big Huey’ by Greg Newbold

-When Pete, a young burglar, meets Wendy, a rich schoolgirl, they fall in love while committing a series of robberies that culminates in their arrest.
+When Pete, a young burglar, meets Wendy, a rich bored schoolgirl, they fall in love while committing a series of robberies that culminates in their arrest.
 When Wendy breaks into the prison to be with Pete, the path of true love is anything but smooth!

 A Walk in the Park

-Writer/Director: Miles Murphy, based on the radio play "Attitude" by Stuart Hoar.
+Based on the radio play "Attitude" by Stuart Hoar.

 James and Laura are trying to get to the park, and they’re both stuck.
 Their meeting at a pedestrian crossing helps them find their way, in more ways than one.